Tycro-Games/tycro-games.github.io/_projects/LunarVoyage.md

 priority_engine: 20
 ---

+## 📂 Source Code
+The game source code can be found on [GitHub](https://github.com/Tycro-Games/Lunar-Voyage).

 ## 🚀 About the Project
 Lunar Voyage features enemies that dynamically adjust their paths based on tower placements.
 It is a game that I worked in my spare time, during highschool.
 I was responsible for all the code used in the project.